 NordVPN is our first choice for Facebook.
-It’s the fastest VPN we’ve tested and has lots of option for power users who want an enhanced browsing experience.
+It’s among the fastest VPNs we’ve tested and has lots of option for power users who want an enhanced browsing experience.
 NordVPN can be categorized as a logless VPN service.
 User data simply isn’t stored at all.
 The policy has served it well in the past — authorities have sent it multiple requests for data but there wasn’t anything on internal servers that could identify users.

 All internet traffic is encrypted via 256-bit AES and 2,048-bit DH keys.
 DNS leak protection is enabled by default.
 A single subscription grants access to six devices which is among the highest we’ve seen in paid VPN packages.

 There’s a wide list of servers to choose from with more than 5,500 spread across 59 countries.
 You can pick one based on what you’d like to do on the web, such as torrenting, anti-DDoS, video streaming, or ultra-secure privacy.

 Apps for both Android and iOS are available as well as a desktop client for Windows, Linux, and MacOS.